What It Means to Be a Lay Woman in the World

 The Interior Life and True Wellbeing

-Whether we refer to it as health, wellness, wellbeing — or all three — for a Catholic woman, good health, wellness, or wellbeing is first and foremost a healthy interior life.
+Whether we refer to it as health, wellness, wellbeing — or all three — for a Christian woman, good health, wellness, or wellbeing should first and foremost include a healthy interior life.

-The good health, wellness, or wellbeing of this interior life is manifested by the Presence of the Holy Spirit in her life — a presence made visible only by the alignment of her life choices and actions with the Will of God.
+The good health, wellness, or wellbeing of this interior life is manifested by the Action of the Holy Spirit in her life — evident in the alignment of her life choices and actions with the Will of God.

 The Church, the World, and the Risk of Withdrawal